jkamz/Questioner/README.md

 `cd Questioner` to navigate to the root folder

-`git checkout develop` to navigate to the develop branch
+`git checkout challenge3` to navigate to the challenge3 branch

 ### Prerequisites